AdobeDocs/commerce-knowledge-base.en/help/how-to/general/how-to-add-a-new-country-to-magento-2.md

 ### ExtraCountries/etc/di.xml

 The `di.xml` file configures which dependencies are injected by the object manager.
-See *PHP Developer Guide > The di.xml* in our developer documentation for more details on `di.xml`.
+See <a>PHP Developer Guide > The di.xml</a> in our developer documentation for more details on `di.xml`.

 In our example, we must register a `_TranslatedListsPlugin_` which will translate newly introduced Country Codes into a full Country Names, if codes are not present in the Zend Locale Library localization data.